jfrogtraining/azure-aks-workshop/content/4_workshop_setup/41_azure_setup/412_azure_event_account.md

 ![Confirm Azure Pass Account](/images/confirm-azure-account.png)
 5. Enter your Azure Pass promotional code and click **Claim Promo Code**.
 It will take a few seconds to process this request.
 ![Enter Azure](/images/enter-azure-pass.png)
-6. Choose whether to apply the Azure Pass to a new subscription or existing subscription.
+6. Choose to apply the Azure Pass to a new subscription by choosing **Create a new subscription**.

+{{% notice info %}}
 A subscription refers to the logical entity that provides entitlement to deploy and consume Azure resources.
 The Azure resources created during this workshop will be under the subscription that you choose.

-{{% notice tip %}}
-Remember the name of the subscription you choose.
-We will use it later.
 {{% /notice %}}

 ![Azure Subscription](/images/azure-subscription.png)